Bullshit – Jason Calacanis Angel University

 - Cotton-Picking Minute (CPM) – CPM is an ancient term used by cave persons that use to be referred to as cavemen until the political correctness movement killed the caveman.
 Cotton-Picking Minute is often associated with the terms, “What in Tarnation,” and “Jumping Jehoshaphat.”

 On April 19, 2019, Jason is bringing his traveling Jason Calacanis Angel University Medicine Show to town.
 A show that charges $500 to teach people who have money, how to not have money.
+(UPDATE: Jason invited me to the event.
+I attended and subsequently, put my tail between my legs in this post.)

 Angel investing is more often a game that results in losing than winning.
 Few people make money and few mortals continue making angel investments for extended time periods.
 As an example, none of the people who I invested with back in 2009, including me are making new angel investments.
 We’ve all decided there are better ways to lose money.
 Like investing in boats and buying liquid Pez dispensers.
 Most of us have also stopped hitting ourselves in the head with a hammer because we found that there were better ways to cure headaches.
 Most of us have continued breathing because we like living.